-Atreus, clad in black pants and a gray wolf pelt belted over a black tunic, leads the way along the well-trodden path.
+Atreus, clad in black pants and a grey wolf pelt belted over a black tunic, leads the way along the well-trodden path.
 At the top of the hill lies a flat clearing beside a modest wooden home and a fence made of white tree bark lashed together.
 The house has an A-line roof with dark overhanging moss, and dry mud sealing the gaps between weather-worn logs.
 Large runes are carved down either side of its single door.
 Large boulders and trees dusted with snow, border the clearing on all sides.
 Kratos places the tree next to a neat stack of logs and unhooks the Leviathan Axe.

 KRATOS: That was the last.

 He begins breaking down the tree beneath the midmorning sun.
 Atreus dashes over to their house, pauses, then pushes the door open.
 He takes a deep breath before entering the dark, single room.
-He then picks up a lit candle and shields it with his hand as he approaches a table in the room’s center.
+He then picks up a lit candle and shields it with his hand as he approaches a table in the room’s centre.
 A dozen unlit candles lie atop it, surrounding the shape of a body cocooned in thick, turmeric-yellow fabrics.
-Colorful wildflowers are carefully tucked into its edges.
+Colourful wildflowers are carefully tucked into its edges.

 When he reaches the table, Atreus lights the candles using his own.